 There could be temporary as well as permanent reductions of secure habitat outside the recovery zone.
 Secure habitat levels are high in some, but not all, areas outside the recovery zone on the Forest.
 Large temporary or permanent reductions in secure habitat associated with road construction and/or permanent developments could result in habitat loss, disturbance and/or displacement of grizzly bears, as well as increased potential for bear-human conflicts, which would have localized adverse effects on individual grizzly bears.
-Reductions in secure habitat outside the recovery zone is not expected to result in more than 1 percent decrease in secure habitat due to new permanent roads, or more than 2 percent decrease in secure habitat due to new temporary and/or permanent roads in any single BAU over the life of the plan.
+Reductions in secure habitat due to new permanent roads, or more than 2 percent decrease in secure habitat due to new permanent roads in any single BAU over the life of the plan.